-The Future of Landscape and the Moving Image is a research project that since March 2007 has explored received ideas about mobility, belonging and displacement, and their relationship with landscape and images of landscape, in a context of economic and environmental crisis.
-It is a collaboration between the artist Patrick Keiller, the late Doreen Massey (1944-2016), Professor and after 2009 Emeritus Professor of Geography at the Open University and Patrick Wright, formerly Professor of Modern Cultural Studies at Nottingham Trent University, now Professor of Literature and Visual & Material Culture at King’s College London, and has been accompanied by Matthew Flintham’s related PhD project: Parallel Landscapes: A spatial and critical study of militarised sites in the United Kingdom.
-The project was supported by a three-year grant from the UK’s Arts and Humanities Research Council’s Landscape and Environment Programme, and until January 2011 it was based at the Royal College of Art, London, where Keiller was a Research Fellow.
+The Future of Landscape and the Moving Image was a research project that from March 2007 explored received ideas about mobility, belonging and displacement, and their relationship with landscape and images of landscape, in a context of economic and environmental crisis.
+It was a collaboration between the artist Patrick Keiller, the late Doreen Massey (1944-2016), Professor and after 2009 Emeritus Professor of Geography at the Open University and Patrick Wright, formerly Professor of Modern Cultural Studies at Nottingham Trent University, now Professor of Literature and Visual & Material Culture at King’s College London, and was accompanied by Matthew Flintham’s related PhD project: Parallel Landscapes: A spatial and critical study of militarised sites in the United Kingdom.
+The project was supported by a three-year grant from the UK’s Arts and Humanities Research Council’s Landscape and Environment Programme, and until January 2011 was based at the Royal College of Art, London, where Keiller was a Research Fellow.
 Keiller was later (2011-14) a Visiting Research Fellow at the Open University.
 Matthew Flintham is now a post-doctoral researcher at Kingston University.

 The film Robinson in Ruins and Matthew Flintham’s thesis were completed in 2010.
-Doreen Massey’s Landscape/space/politics: an essay was posted on this site in April 2011 and a revised version is now published in Atlas: Geography, Architecture and Change in an Interdependent World (Black Dog Publishing, 2012).
+Doreen Massey’s Landscape/space/politics: an essay was posted on this site in April 2011 and a revised version was published in Atlas: Geography, Architecture and Change in an Interdependent World (Black Dog Publishing, 2012).
 Patrick Wright is writing a book provisionally entitled England’s Itch, a critique of past and present ideas of deep settlement and their engagement with landscape.

 In July 2011, it was announced that Keiller would undertake the Tate Britain Commission 2012 to prepare a work subsequently entitled The Robinson Institute, which was exhibited in the Duveen Galleries at Tate Britain between 27 March and 14 October 2012.
 An illustrated book The Possibility of Life’s Survival on the Planet (Tate Publishing, 2012) accompanied the exhibition.